 For example the economic environment may dictate a lower yield from farmland properties.
 Over the years Council has left the business and farmland yield at the same or lower than previous years.
-However, in the 2006/2007 rating year, Council increased the permissible income for the Business category by 18.6% from the previous year's permissible income, as a result of the 7 Year Infrastructure Plan.
-The increased mix for business purposes will continue for the 2012/2013 rating period.
-There was discussion to change the percentage mix and increase the Business proportion however this will not occur due to the Global Financial Crisis and the state of the local economy.
+However in the 2006/2007 rating year Council increased the permissible income for the Business category by 18.6% from the previous year's permissible income, as a result of the 7 Year Infrastructure Plan.
+The increased mix for business purposes will continue for the 2013/2014 rating period.

-Council's approved action for the 2012/2013 rating period is to increase the total permissible rating income from 2011/2012 by 7.50% and to apply a percentage mix of:
+Council's approved action for the 2013/2014 rating period is to increase the total permissible rating income from 2012/2013 by 3.40% and to apply a percentage mix of:

-Residential 84.18%

-Business 9.86%

-Farmland 5.96%
+Residential 84.19% Business 9.89% Farmland 5.92%